scotthomas27/docs-tools/README.md

 *   **Total Word Count:** A sum of all words in the document.
 *   **Per-Tab Breakdown:** A list of each top-level tab and its individual word count.

+### 3. Writing Habit Tracker
+Opens a sidebar that acts as a remote entry form for a Google Sheet, allowing you to log your writing sessions without leaving Google Docs.
+*   **Connects to Your Sheet:** A one-time configuration links the tool to your specific tracking spreadsheet.
+*   **Manual Data Entry:** Provides a full form to manually enter session data like date, start/stop times, XP, activity type, and notes.
+*   **Smart Pre-filling:** Automatically fills in the current date and the document's title to speed up logging.
+*   **Formula Safe:** Surgically writes data to your sheet, preserving any existing formula columns.

 ## Instructions for Installation

-This setup allows the script to run directly from within a specific Google Document, providing a persistent "Doc Tools" menu for that document.
+This setup allows the script to run directly from within a specific Google Document, providing a persistent "Doc Tools" menu.

 ### **Step 1: Open Your Google Doc and Access Apps Script**